See also: Family and Medical Leave Act

 D. Minimum Leave Increment

-The minimum leave increment for intermittent leave is four minutes, the shortest time increment manageable under the UNL payroll system.
+The minimum leave increment for intermittent leave is four minutes, the shortest time increment manageable under the university payroll system.

 E. Alternate Position